Front Office Football Community

 to save the game after converting.
 Leagues converted after 8.0b's release have already been fixed in

 this manner.
 However, this fix uncovered a second issue that had essentially the same effect for teams exporting in the first exhibition week.
 So, in 8.0c, run Ctrl-Alt-K again and this will reset affected teams' defensive fronts.
 Ctrl-Alt-K is always safe to run.
 This situation shouldn't happen again in 8.0c, though.
-If you are converting under 8.0c, this isn't necessary.
+If you are converting under 8.0c or 8.0d, this isn't necessary.
 If you converted under 8.0b or ran the fix and haven't yet reached training camp, this isn't necessary.

 Instructions for Participants

 Instructions for commissioners of multi-player leagues to give to league participants:

 - Go to the Controls-Participants Menu.